 Seriously, it's probably impossible to list them all.

-To get you started, here are the bigger manufacturers for campervans in the UK.
+To get you started, here are the bigger manufacturers for the best small campervans in the UK.
 It's by no means exhaustive, but hopefully, it gives you a place to start looking

 - Swift Motorhomes (yep, for campervans)

-Review of some of the most popular campers for vanlife
+Review of some of the best small campers for vanlife

 Before we bought our new small motorhome, we were seriously considering downsizing to a panel van for long-term vanlife, for a number of reasons.